temporalio/documentation/docs-src/references/web-ui-environment-variables.md

 ## `TEMPORAL_AUTH_PROVIDER_URL`

-The URL for Temporal's authentication and authorization OIDC provider.
+The .well-known IDP discovery URL for authentication and authorization.

 This can be set as in the UI server configuration with [auth](/references/web-ui-configuration#auth).